mfreiga/dynamic-analysis-priority-scheduling/README.md

 ## Background: Linux Scheduling

-In the lecture, you learned the fundamentals of processes, which are programs executed on your machines.
-In real-world systems, numerous processes compete for server/computer resources, particularly execution/CPU time.
+This was a Task from TUM I solved in 2025, its goal is to understand how to find bugs using Sanitizers and enhance our C coding capabilities.
 The task at hand is to enhance the scheduler's ability to allocate computation time to each process.

 In Linux, when a process is spawned (the mechanism of which we don't care for this task), it initially enters the state of ready.
 Subsequently, it waits to receive its allocated time, then transitions to the running state where it performs computations.
 The process's allocated time can be revoked by the scheduler at any time.
 Afterward, it may receive time again or be terminated altogether.